February 19, 2026 (1mo ago)

 Do not close your existing SSH session until you've verified this.
 If something goes wrong, you still have your original connection to fix it.

-Configure Temps to bind its admin console to the Tailscale IP instead of 0.0.0.0:
+Configure your deployment platform to bind its admin console to the Tailscale IP instead of 0.0.0.0:

 # Get your Tailscale IP